Overview

 - City infrastructure: helps to analyze population density, transport accessibility, and building types in different city districts.

-- Demographic portrait of the population: allows you to determine the concentration of the target audience in different parts of the city.
+- Demographic portrait of the population: allows you to analyze the sex-age structure of the population and determine the concentration of the target audience in different parts of the city.

 - Commercial attraction centers: displays key points of business and retail activity in the city.